 SMU students who are NOT seeking a major in the Cox School may select from two different business minors.
 The Minor in Business Administration program provides a comprehensive introduction to business for SMU students who have majors outside the Cox School.
-Students in this minor take specified B.B.A. core courses, which generally are offered throughout the academic year.
+Students in this minor take specified B.B.A. core courses, which are offered throughout the academic year.
 The Minor in Business program offers non-Cox students a foundation in business concepts to complement their primary areas of academic interest.
-Courses in this program are taught only during the summer and are open to all non-Cox majors or students enrolled in the Minor in Business Administration program.
+Courses in this program are taught during the summer terms and the January term and are open to all non-Cox majors or students not enrolled in the Minor in Business Administration program.